-- Represented public and private companies in the design, drafting, adoption, approval, and administration of stock compensation plans.
+- Has represented public and private companies in the design, drafting, adoption, approval, and administration of stock compensation plans.

-- Successfully prosecuted of over 30 voluntary compliance submissions under the IRS Voluntary Compliance Program ("VCP").
+- Has successfully prosecuted numerous voluntary compliance submissions under the IRS Voluntary Compliance Program ("VCP").

-- Represented over 100 individual executives in avoiding or mitigating the application of the golden parachute rules to change in control compensation.
+- Has represented over 100 individual executives over a period of many years regarding avoidance or mitigation of the golden parachute rules generally applicable to change in control compensation.

-- Obtained IRS private letter rulings classifying governmental pension plan payments as nontaxable on-duty disability benefits.
+- Has obtained IRS private letter rulings classifying governmental pension plan payments as nontaxable on-duty disability benefits.

 - Healthcare Update, Clark Hill Strasburger's Tax Symposium (November 2019)

 - Private Investment IRAs: The Good, The Bad, and The Dangerous, Strasburger's Tax Symposium (November 2017)